AeneasVerif/charon/README.md

 ## Usage

-To use Charon, you should first build the project to extract in debug mode: `cargo build`.
+To use Charon, you should first build the project you wish to extract in debug mode: `cargo build`.
 The reason is that Charon will look for already compiled external dependencies in `/target/debug/deps/`.